StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 	 <li> Download & Upload files</li>
 </ul>

-<h6> Another sample of Yort have been spotted with a reedited installer of Flash Player, on the strings, we can observed that is the version 10.2 that is rebuilded.</h6>
+<h6>Another sample of Yort has been spotted with a reedited installer of Flash Player, on the strings.
+We can observed that is the version 10.2 that is rebuilt.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_version.PNG">
 </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_version2.PNG">
 </p>
-<h6> We can see in the main function that install the legit Flash player, the checker software for update for avoid to become suspicious to the user and launch the backdoor.</h6>
+<h6>We can see in the main function that install the legit Flash player, the checker software for the updates for avoid to become suspicious to the user and launch the backdoor.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_entry.png">
 </p>
-<h6> This loading the configuration and options of the Yort, the rest is the same that the previous sample of Yort. </h6>
+<h6>This loading the configuration and options of the Yort, the rest is the same that the previous sample of Yort.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/North%20Korea/APT/Lazarus/23-10-19/Analysis/27-10-19-Maldoc2/Mal_Command.PNG">
 </p>